The secure CJSM email is:

 She has written frequently on dangerous dogs law and its interpretation.
 Pamela was awarded the Killick Column Award for Dogs’ Best Friend to acknowledge her work to tirelessly “defend dogs accused of being pit bull ‘types’ under the DDA and has an extremely high success rate, meaning that many innocent dogs’ lives have been spared due to her efforts”.

-- Avon and Somerset Constabulary v Joshua Webb – at Bristol Crown Court and Junior counsel at the judicial review proceedings at the High Court.
-For a dog named Sky.
+- Avon and Somerset Constabulary v Joshua Webb – at Bristol Crown Court and junior counsel at the judicial review proceedings at the High Court.

 - R v Rodney Haynes EWCA Crim 3247 – the Court of Appeal granted the appeal and ruled that where the Dangerous Dogs Act did not provide for limiting the number of dogs, the Appellant could agree an undertaking.
 This principle has been used in cases where the statute allows for disqualification but not for limitation of numbers, or alternatively where statute does not permit specific orders.
 The undertaking is recognised as being relevant for purposes of sentencing if there is a breach.